lumeland/blog/posts/lume-3.md

 ### Name option

 There are other plugins that register filters or helpers that you can use in your pages.
-In Lume 2 you could customize the name of these helpers.
+In Lume 2 you could customize the name of these elements.
 For example, is possible to use a different key to store the data for the `metas`
 plugin: